 This map outlines all the beaches mentioned in this article.
 Click on the image to open in Google Maps.

 Best Kailua-Kona Beaches

 Sunny Kailua-Kona is the de facto tourist capital of the Big Island.
 On both ends of its charming ‘downtown’, there are a number of pretty beaches, all perfect options for experiencing the magical sunsets of the Big Island.

 Miles of gorgeous beach, radiating sunsets and guaranteed a sighting of sea turtles.
 All those plus more are waiting for you at Kaloko-Honokōhau National Historical Park and its beach.
 Located behind the Kona harbor, a trail leads visitors to the beach where the Big Island’s VIP residents – the green sea turtles – are likely basking in the gentle sun.
-The best time to visit is during late afternoons and be sure to keep a safe distance of 20 ft (6m) from the sea turtles – a protected species in Hawaii.
+The best time to visit is during late afternoons and be sure to keep a safe distance of 20 ft (6m) from the green sea turtles – a protected species in Hawaii.
 No facilities and limited lifeguard coverage.

 Old Kona Airport

 The former Kona airport is now a beautiful beach park.
 There are jogging tracks, a small garden, thousands of parking spots on the old runway, and not that many visitors.
 The beach is a perfect place for a picnic, long walks, watching the sunset or all of the above.
 Though the swimming isn’t great, it’s the views and glorious sunsets that award this beach extra bonus points.
 At its northern end, you’ll also find a secluded cove where locals like to fish.
 Full facilities, BBQ and picnic pavilions, no lifeguard on duty.

 Magic Sands Beach